 Syntax

-class DepthInfoBox extends FullBox('depi', 0, 0) { unsigned int(32) component_count; { unsigned int(32) component_index; } [component_count] unsigned int(8) nknear; unsigned int(8) nkfar; }
+class DepthMappingInformationBox extends FullBox('depi', 0, 0) { unsigned int(32) component_count; { unsigned int(32) component_index; } [component_count] unsigned int(8) nknear; unsigned int(8) nkfar; }

 Semantics

 component_count indicates the number of components to which the depth mapping information.
 If this value is 0, the depth mapping information applies to all disparity components of the image.